-Dreamt of reaching for the heavens?
+Dream of reaching for the heavens?
 In Sapa, Vietnam, you practically can!
 Perched atop O Quy Ho Pass, Heaven’s Gate Sapa offers a glimpse of paradise.
-Imagine sprawling valleys painted emerald with rice terraces, all guarded by a majestic mountain range.
+Imagine sprawling valleys painted emeralds with rice terraces, all guarded by a majestic mountain range.
 We’ll unveil the secrets of this breathtaking spot, including how to get there, the best season to visit, and what to expect on your journey to Vietnamese heaven.

 Location and Geography